 What happens if the usage quota limit is exceeded?

-If the usage quota limit is exceeded, then you will not be able to access of all your customer data in the app.
+If your store's usage quota limit is exceeded, then you will not be able to access all your customer data in the app.
 This means that the app's customer directory may not show all of your customers, and the app's export tool will not be able to export all customers if you're over the limit.

 Why does this matter?

 We take customer data very seriously.
 It should go without saying that your customer data is some of the most valuable information on your store, and keeping it secure is incredibly important.
 We do our best to keep the cost of the app reasonable and affordable, without impacting reliability or security.
 Ultimately, the amount of data that is being stored ends up being just as important of a factor as the type of data being stored.

 This is why the concept of "managed customers" exists, and this is why we give you the option to control how the app handles managed customers for your store.

 You can easily delete customer records in bulk using the customer directory in the app admin.
 Simply use the boxes on the left to select the customers you want to delete, and then click More actions > Delete selected customers:

 When you click 'Delete selected customers', you will be given the option to remove the customer records from just the Customer Fields app, or you can delete the customers entirely from both Customer Fields and Shopify.

 If you remove a customer record from Customer Fields only, then your total amount of managed customers will be reduced.
 These customer records can always be added back later if needed.